 This requires careful management of the conversation state and clear instructions for both the generator and the critic agents.

-Multi-agent systems offer a powerful paradigm for tackling complex problems by leveraging specialization and collaboration.
-However, their implementation requires careful planning of agent roles, communication, coordination, and robust handling of the inherent complexities involved in managing multiple autonomous components.
+Multi-agent systems offer a powerful approach for tackling complex problems by using specialization and collaboration.
+However, their implementation requires careful planning of agent roles, communication, coordination, and effective handling of the inherent complexities involved in managing multiple autonomous components.
 While challenging, mastering these techniques allows for the creation of highly capable and sophisticated AI applications.